lambdaBoost/Ophanim/README.md

 sudo docker run --gpus all -ti --rm -v ./M15-CNN:/M15-CNN--ipc=host --ulimit memlock=-1 --ulimit stack=67108864 nvcr.io/nvidia/tensorflow:25.01-tf2-py3
 ```

-To fix this, I ended up carrying all the training runs out

 ## Building a dataset
 Bear in mind, this repo is basically just a few scripts.
 You just need to run them in the correct order and edit the global variables at the top.